casperbp/mcrl2-mode/README.md

 Installation
 ------------

-To install the mode, clone this repository into your `~/.emacs.d` folder, and add these files to your Emacs configuration (e.g., `~/.emacs.d/init.el`):
+To install the mode, clone this repository into your `~/.emacs.d` folder, and add these lines to your Emacs configuration (e.g., `~/.emacs.d/init.el`):

 ```
 (load-file "~/.emacs.d/mcrl2-mode/mcrl2-mode.el")